Geovation/catalyst-ons-geographies/README.md

 ./process.sh
 ```

-These are pregenerated as part of this repository and can be found in the `data` directory.
+These are pregenerated as part of this repository, and can be found in the `data` directory.

 - `lsoas.parquet` - Lower Super Output Areas
 - `msoas.parquet` - Middle Super Output Areas